Protection for ATMs

 ATMs are subject to skimming schemes as well as many other types of possible cardholder data threats.
 ATMs are also subject to a completely different threat by possibly becoming the victim of an unscrupulous lawsuit commonly known as "sticker lawsuits”.
 These lawsuits challenge the ATMs compliance with the requirement to post a physical notice on the outside of your ATM indicating that the cardholder might be charged a fee for their transaction.
 These nuisance lawsuits are resulting in settlements in the tens of thousands of dollars.

-Payment Alliance International (PAI) has created the comprehensive PAI Secure ATM program to facilitate compliance with regulations, as well as to protect ATM owners from these potentially devastating economic threats.
+Payment Alliance International (PAI) has created the comprehensive PAI Secure ATM program to facilitate compliance with regulations, as well as to offer ATM lawsuit protection and guard ATM owners from these potentially devastating economic threats.
 Our program will walk you through the compliance process, providing availability to our PCI Hotline, which is staffed with knowledgeable Compliance Agents.

 PAI Secure ATM Offers